Small acts of kindness go a long way! These simple ideas will help you spread love and kindness easily.

 Usually the people that need hugs from me most are my own children.
-Just today, Chloe was sad about something and just wanted me to hug it out with her.
+Just today, one of my daughters was sad about something and just wanted me to hug it out with her.
 So I did.
 Hugs are a wonderful way to tell people you love them, you understand, and you want to make it better.

 4. Take someone on a surprise date